ArceLopera/PowershellWeb/docs/out_format.md

 These are just a few examples of how to manipulate HTML files in PowerShell.
 The possibilities are endless, and these cmdlets can be combined with other PowerShell commands to perform more complex tasks.

+ConvertTo-Html creates a simple list or table that's coded as HTML.
+You can control the HTML format in a limited way through a variety of parameters, such as:

++ ‑Head.
+Specifies the content of an HTML head section.
++ ‑Title.
+Sets the value of the HTML title tag.
++ ‑PreContent.
+Defines any content that should display before the table or list output.
++ ‑PostContent.
+Defines any content that should display after the table or list output.

 ## OUTPUT TO FILE OR PRINTER
 If you want to save the output of a command to an unformatted plain text file, you can use either of these methods (using the get-process command as an example):